 Please refer to the website prior to booking, for the latest information on our operations, activities and any Covid-19 policies and procedures.

 ANGEL FIRE RESORT COVID-19 PASS & RESERVED PRODUCTS LIMITED PROTECTION COVERAGE

 Angel Fire Resort recognizes the disruption and uncertainty caused by the Coronavirus (COVID-19).
 Historically, we have not provided refunds for our season pass and 4-/6-pack products (collectively, “pass products”) or for lessons, equipment rental or lodging (collectively, “reserved products”); however, the COVID-19 pandemic is unprecedented.
-Therefore, we have attached limited protection coverage to our pass and reserved products in the event Angel Fire Resort operations are restricted or closure is mandated pursuant to government order related to the COVID-19 pandemic.
+Therefore, we have attached limited protection coverage to our pass and reserved products in the event a closure of Angel Fire Resort operations is mandated pursuant to government order related to the COVID-19 pandemic.

 This coverage will apply to pass and reserved products, regardless of whether you choose to purchase optional TravelGuard insurance extending additional coverage to your pass and reserved products used during your time with us.

 Pro-rated and full refunds for pass and reserved products shall be at the sole discretion of Angel Fire Resort.
 No refunds for pass products shall be given after the Resort has operated for 75 days during its winter season.
 Reserved products are fully refundable pursuant to a government-mandated closure order.